anandalisha/Housing_Estate/README.md

-# Housing Helpers
+# Housing Estate

-Housing Helpers App is a Full stack Project.
+Housing Estate App is a Full stack Project.

 In this project, latest technologies like React Router Dom V6 for Routing (Single Page Application), Bootstrap 5, CSS to designing and for back-end Firebase V9 which is latest one from google Firebase has been used.
 Hooks is also used in this project along with protected routes.